Overview

 The Minor in Art is an opportunity for both Main Campus and Temple University Japan Campus students to study the visual arts, whether the goal is to build on previous experience in the visual arts, develop technical skills, enhance creativity and critical thinking skills to apply to their major area of study, or all of the above.

 On Main Campus, Temple University students can pursue the visual arts in world-class facilities at one of the nation's top-ranked art schools with access to the region's vibrant contemporary art scene in Philadelphia and nearby cities like New York and Washington, D.C.
-The Temple University Japan Campus, the only degree-conferring United States-style art program in Tokyo, offers a curriculum that situates visual practice in a liberal arts context with art historical reference, critical perspectives and theoretical insight.
+Temple University Japan Campus, the only degree-conferring United States-style art program in Tokyo, offers a curriculum that situates visual practice in a liberal arts context with art historical reference, critical perspectives and theoretical insight.
 Tokyo's unique urban environment and its numerous art galleries and museums offer context, inspiration and stimuli for student learning.
 Both options provide unique opportunities available to Temple students.

 Main Campus courses can be found in the class schedule under the subjects of Art, Community Arts, Graphic Arts and Design, and Visual Studies.
-Temple University Japan courses can be found in the class schedule under the subject of Art (Japan Campus).
+Temple University Japan Campus courses can be found in the class schedule under the subject of Art (Japan Campus).

 Requirements